Every day 6,000 people become carers, and an estimated 3.7 million people are working carers in England and Wales.

 - Oxleas NHS Foundation Trust share insights on Supporting staff who are shielding in this case study.
 Actions included regular briefings for HR advisers and business partners, ensuring reasonable adjustments were made, improved communication, providing clear guidance for managers and engagement with staff networks.

-- NHS England and NHS Improvement has developed a working carers passport to support NHS trusts and line managers.
+- NHS England has developed a working carers passport to support NHS trusts and line managers.

 - The CIPD report Supporting working carers (2020) examines how working carers combine their caring responsibilities with paid employment, and the difference employers can make by supporting them.